sohmc/yubikey-oath-totp-importer/README.md

 $ ykman oath set-password
 ```

 Finally, your Yubikey can break.
 It's best to have a backup key.
 And
 that's where this script comes in REAL handy.

+## Limitations

+Depending on which yubikey you have, there is a hard limit on the total number of TOTP tokens you can register.
+Be sure to review your key's documentation and be sure you do not exceed this limit.
+The script does not provide any error checking outside of checking for a success/failure.

 ## License